top of page

 PHYTOTHERAPY

-BOTANICALS: PROS & CONS OF THE DIFFERENT PREPARATIONS
+BOTANICALS: PROS & CONS OF THE DIFFERENT PREPARATIONS â€‹

-• Dried plant: easy to use, delivers the whole plant but concentration of compounds may not be strong enough and taste can be unpleasant.
+• Dried plant: Easy to use, but concentration of compounds is variable.

 « A MAN MAY ESTEEM HIMSELF HAPPY WHEN THAT WHICH IS HIS FOOD IS ALSO HIS MEDICINE »